brian-vendia/pwc-workshop/README-Milestone1.md

 share login
 ```

 The `share uni create` command creates the Uni.
 For this step, we'll use the `registration.singlenode.json` file.
 Pick a unique `name` for your Uni  that begins with `test-`.
 By default, all Unis share a common namespace so here is your chance to get creative.

-Update the `userId` attribute of the node to reflect your Vendia Share username (i.e. your email address).
+You will also wan to update the `userId` attribute of the node to reflect your personal Vendia Share username (i.e. your email address) before creating the Uni.

 ```bash
 cd uni_configuration